corbe19/Startup-Web-App/README.md

 ## DB/Login deliverable

-For this deliverable I associate the votes with the logged in user.
-I stored the votes in the database.
+For this deliverable I associate scores with specific users.
+The scores are stored in the database.

 - **MongoDB Atlas database created** - done!
 - **Stores data in MongoDB** - done!